seventyoseven/RavenTrace/README.md

-# RavenTrace
+# 🦅 RavenTrace
-# 🔍 Secure Recon Toolkit | Red Team Recon & Remote Ops Suite
+## 🔍 Secure Recon Toolkit | Red Team Recon & Remote Ops Suite

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-Educational%20Use%20Only-red)
 ![Status](https://img.shields.io/badge/status-Work%20in%20Progress-yellow)

-Welcome to **Secure Recon Toolkit** — a modular, Python-powered framework for red teamers, ethical hackers, and cybersecurity students.
-This toolkit combines network discovery, port scanning, OpenVAS integration, and secure remote command execution into a thrilling, hands-on cybersecurity learning experience.
+**RavenTrace** is a modular, Python-powered framework designed for red teamers, ethical hackers, and cybersecurity enthusiasts.
+It combines network reconnaissance, port scanning, OpenVAS automation, and a secure remote shell—packed with traffic obfuscation techniques to simulate legit connections.

 > ⚠️ **This project is for educational use only.** Do **not** run this against systems without explicit permission.